Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure

 From the South, it is located 55km from Victor Harbor, approximately 45 minutes drive with places such as Waitpinga, Newland Head Conservation Reserve, Deep Creek Conservation Park and Cape Jervis all worthwhile places to explore.

 The campground is situated at the bottom of a valley, which is what can cause it to become quite windy but is picturesque with turquoise waters.
 Find a map at the bottom of this post of its location with local amenities, facilities and things to do highlighted.

 For us, the ultimate camping experience is being next to the water.
 Preferably the sea but happy with rivers and lakes, where you have uninterrupted views and the sound of the waves.
 Perfect.
-Rapid bay camping offers exactly that.
+Rapid bay beach camping offers exactly that.

 Although there are quite a few spots along the beaches edge, these are limited.
 We were lucky to arrive on a Saturday afternoon of a long weekend in October and get a prime location.
-Several vans, some pretty big, were set up on the grassed area behind, and it had apparently been windy the night before so they were glad to be set a bit.
+Several vans, some pretty big, were set up on the grassed area behind, and it had apparently been windy the night before so they were glad to be set back a bit.

-As were setting up our hired VW Camper, a passer-by did let us know that it had been pretty windy and it might not be a great idea to be so close to the beach.
-It was worth the risk!
+As we were setting up our hired VW Camper, a passer-by did let us know that it had been pretty windy and it might not be a great idea to be so close to the beach.
+But it was worth the risk!

 We had a postcard picture view of the beach and ocean from the window of the camper.
 Waking up to this view was truly a moment where I thought we were in heaven.
 This moment has been what has driven us to keep working away at our dream.
 We will always want more of this.